-At the heart of the York Cycle Festival & Rally is the programme of free, mostly led rides.
+At the heart of the Yorkshire Cycle Festival & Rally is the programme of free, mostly led rides.
 We are proud to host rides run by numerous local and national clubs and organisations, as well as some led by generous volunteers.

 We always need new volunteers to lead rides, be back markers, or to help with signing-on.
 If you feel you could contribute to the event in this way, thank you and please just email our rides co-ordinator.